saylordotorg/course_econ307/Unit01.md

+---
+layout: default
+title: "ECON307: International Trade"
+course_description: "A detailed survey of the theory behind international trade, trade policy issues, and the implications of tariffs and non-tariff barriers for trade and welfare.
+Covers theory of exchange rates, international finance, and global capital market."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: International Trade Theory** <span id="1"></span> *Countries engage in international trade for two basic reasons, each of which contributes to the country’s gain from trade.
 First, countries